0x1d00ffff/tokenpool/README.md

    skips over all shares and returns null.
    - Setting a lower minimumShareDifficulty in pool.config.js seems to have no affect on a running pool.
 Probably related to above Vardiff issues.
+ - updateVariableDifficultyPeriod in peer-interface clears validSubmittedSolutionsCount from each miner's sharesData each time it is called.
+This is probably not intentional, since this number is later in getUpdatedVarDiffForMiner to decide which miners are active.

 ## FORMATTING
  - run `npm run format`